SuperDiodo/ur_ros_rtde/README.md

 ---
 ## How to use `ur_ros_rtde`

-The driver is composed of two ROS2 nodes that can be executed.
-Examples of ROS2 launch files were provided:
+Our software is composed of two ROS2 nodes:

-- `robot_state_receiver`: makes data from the robot available through topics and services.
+- `robot_state_receiver`: provides robot data through topics and services.
   ```
   ros2 launch ur_ros_rtde robot_state_receiver.launch.py
   ```

-- `command_server` makes available a list of ROS2 action servers, which can be used to control the robot.
+- `command_server` offers ROS2 action servers for robot control.
   ```
   ros2 launch ur_ros_rtde command_server.launch.py
   ```

-The two nodes provides ROS2 services and actions which can be easily called with the header files in `ur_ros_rtde_simple_clients`.
-Examples of data receiving and robot movements can be seen in `src/test/test_command_server.cpp`, which can be launched with:
+You can easily interact with ROS2 services and actions using header files provided in `ur_ros_rtde_simple_clients`.
+Example code for data reception and robot movements can be found in `src/test/test_command_server.cpp`, which can be launched with:

 ```
 ros2 run ur_ros_rtde test_command_server
 ```

-Further details of our software can be found [here](https://github.com/SuperDiodo/ur_ros_rtde/tree/main/ur_ros_rtde).
+For further details and documentation, please visit [`ur_ros_rtde`](https://github.com/SuperDiodo/ur_ros_rtde/tree/main/ur_ros_rtde).